 This recipe uses crushed tomatoes as its base, not tomato sauce or tomato paste.
 We still use a little paste to thicken, but that is a minor thing.

 The result is a sauce that is not tomato-pasty-thick as others.
-Instead, the flavor is light and fresh and real.
+Instead, the flavor is light and fresh and real with a gorgeous freshness even though we are using canned tomatoes.

 A little red wine brings a lot of umami.
 Funny thing happens when you add a little extra layer of flavor.
 You deepen the flavor in a perceptible but not obvious way.